 Statistical analysis

 One-way analysis of variance (ANOVA) coupled with Tukey’s test (p ≤ 0.05) was carried out on the original dataset for the comparison of elements’ levels in six GI rice.
-Given the possibility that there may be certain correlation between the concentrations of different elements, traditional methods of univariate data analysis was not suitable for discrimination12, 22.
+Given the possibility that there may be certain correlation between the concentrations of different elements, traditional methods of univariate data analysis was not suitable for discrimination of 12, 22.
 The dataset was then scaled by taking logarithmic transformation and subjected to unsupervised PCA for initial visualization.
 Two machine learning algorithms, RF and SVM were implemented to construct classifiers.
 RF was first introduced by Breiman23 and it is made of an ensemble of decision trees, which are generated from original dataset using bootstrap partition.
 SVM makes classifications by projecting the input vectors into a high dimensional space, and finding a hyperplane that could separate different classes24.
-For feature selection, ReliefF25,26 was utilized to determine how much each feature contributed to the overall classification by assigning relative importance to features basing on a calculated proxy statistic26.
+Feature selection is a data processing technique usually used during data mining, aiming to identify relationship between one or multiple features and their dependent variable (reference 7), in this case, the type of GI rice.
+In our study, ReliefF25,26 was utilized to determine how much each feature contributed to the overall classification by assigning relative importance to features basing on a calculated proxy statistic26.
 Fig. 2 demonstrated the workflow we used for the training of classifiers and the validation of the classification models:

 The entire scaled dataset generated from 131 samples was randomly splitted into a training set (n=104) and a testing set (n=27) in a stratified fashion (80:20).

 The ReliefF algorithm was applied only to the training set.
 Following this, a 10-fold grid-search cross-validation27 was conducted and the mean cross-validation accuracy was reported as the metric of selecting optimal classifiers.
 Forward selection28 was conducted to select pre-ranked features, and stopped when the adding of features made no contribution to the improvement of the prediction accuracy.
-Meanwhile, all possible combinations of hyperparametes were tested27.
+Meanwhile, all possible combinations of hyperparametes were tested.

 The optimal classifiers generated were independently validated on the testing set.